 As God spoke to the sea, “This far you may go and no farther,” so He has drawn boundaries for us, tethering us to time and space, to minds and bodies that consume fuel and expel energy and always—every single day—require rest.

 So let’s do this together.
-Let’s sink into the divine fit of our finitude, and be who He created us to be.
-Not harassed by frenzied rushing, frantic multi-tasking, and anxious comparison.
-But infused with His glory through connection.
-Worship.
-Abiding.
-Loving.
-Resting.
+Let’s sink into the divine fit of our finitude, and be who God created us to be—not harassed by frenzied rushing, frantic multi-tasking, and anxious comparison, but infused with His glory through connection.
+Worship…abiding…loving…resting.

-By design, we are not “enough,” because He is infinitely more than you will ever need.
+By design, we are not “enough,” because God is infinitely more than you will ever need.
 Would we really want it any other way?